k123009/RabbitMQ-Broker/README.md

 # RabbitMQExample
-This is boilerplate code of RabbitMQ consumer.
+This is boilerplate code of RabbitMQ.
+This library can be used for publishing and consuming messages from RabbitMQ.